Donderstal/IRL_RPG/README.md

 #### INSTALLATION
 NOTE: as of now the project is mostly experimental.
 You can download it, but it will only have limited functionalities.

-The latest working version of IRL_RPG can be found on the Next branch When we get to that point, the Master branch will contain the latest stable release
+The latest working version of IRL_RPG can be found on the Next branch.

+When we get to that point, the Master branch will contain the latest stable release.

+*Instructions*

 Clone the repo to a folder on your machine
 Run ```